More on Fletcher appointment

 The better course of action would have been to pass on the contact details of both people to the State Services Commissioner.

-The Dom Post today says:
+The Dom Post editorial today says:

 There is nothing wrong with John Key calling an old mate’s brother and telling him there’s a public service vacancy he might be interested in applying for.

-There is everything wrong with the minister misleading the public about his involvement in the appointment of that old friend's brother, Ian Fletcher, as head of the Government Communications Security Bureau.
+There is everything wrong with the prime minister misleading the public about his involvement in the appointment of that old friend’s brother, Ian Fletcher, as head of the Government Communications Security Bureau.

 Mr Key’s fondness for picking up the phone and talking directly to those at the coalface is a trait he shares with other go-getters who have become prime ministers.
 However, his predecessors all recognised the importance of maintaining public confidence in government.